yoav-lavi/melody/README.md

 The current goal is supporting the JavaScript implementation of regular expressions.

-⚠️ Melody is very new and is unstable at the moment ⚠️

 ## Examples

 Note: these are for the currently supported syntax and may change